mrowrpurr/Mrowr-Purr-SKSE-Template/README.md

 ... `TODO DOCUMENTATION` ...

+# Writing Unit Tests for C++

+... `TODO DOCUMENTATION` ...

+# Example Project Features

+... `TODO` ...

 ---

 # TODO

 - [ ] script to build all (AE, SE, and VR) and ideally stop on error
 - [ ] .zip packaging!
+- [ ] .ini reading
+- [ ] add a few forms of Form querying/lookup
+- [ ] add an example or two of Script reflection and function invocation